Incubate-or-Intubate/realtime-datawarehousing/README.md

         EMIT CHANGES;
     ```

-1. With the two tables `customers` and `demographics` created, they can be joined together to create what will effectively be an always up-to-date view of the customer and demographic data combined together by the customer ID.
+1. You can now join `customers` and `demographics` by customer ID to create am up-to-the-second view of each record.
     ```sql
         CREATE TABLE customers_enriched WITH (
                 KAFKA_TOPIC='customers_enriched',